 The tissue itself isn’t more hygienic.
 It’s all about using hygienic practices.

 When you have a handkerchief, you have to know how to fold it in order to stay sanitary.

 Ideally, you want to fold it in a way that presents multiple clean surfaces of the hanky to blow your nose.
 Each use of the hanky should be on a new leaf.

-Take a look at this great example of how to fold your handkerchief.
-This method takes just a little bit of practice, but it’s a clever way to stay classy and keep your pockets and hands free of ick.
+If you want a clever folding method our how to fold your handkerchief guide takes a bit of practice but will allow you to keep your pockets and hands free of ick.